mrorii/tsukurepo-predictor/README.md

 # tsukurepo-predictor

-## Crawl cookpad recipes
+## Prerequisites

 You will first need to crawl Cookpad and extract recipes.
 Refer to https://github.com/mrorii/cookbot for an example Cookpad crawler.

 We assume that the recipes are saved in a file where each line is a JSON-encoded item representing a single recipe.
-An example recipe looks like the following:
+An example recipe should look like the following:

     {
         "id": 5678,